PEDSnet Scholars Program: 2022-2023 Application Cycle

 • Nemours Children’s Health;

-Have earned a clinical (MD, DO, DDS, DMD, DPT, PharmD) or research (PhD, ScD, DrPH) doctoral degree; and
+Have earned a clinical (MD, DO, DDS, DMD, DPT, PharmD) or research (PhD, ScD, DrPH) doctoral degree.

 Application Process

-The governance for the application process begins with the PEDSnet Scholars Program Executive Committee member at each PEDSnet institution, who may nominate up to 3 individuals.
+The governance for the application process begins with the PEDSnet Scholars Program Steering Committee member at each PEDSnet institution, who may nominate up to 3 individuals.
 All nominations may be considered for AHRQ-PCORI funded slots.
-The Scholars Program Executive Committee member from each PEDSnet institution will manage the potential local candidates, and the timeline for internal selection.
-It is estimated that the internal selection process would occur sometime between February- March 2022 to allow preparation of the final application due to the coordinating center by Friday May 6, 2022.
+The Scholars Program Steering Committee member from each PEDSnet institution will manage the potential local candidates, and the timeline for internal selection.
+It is estimated that the internal selection process would occur sometime between February- March 2024 to allow preparation of the final application due to the coordinating center by Thursday May 2, 2024 5pm applicant time zone.

-The PEDSnet Scholars Executive Committee will review all applications, and two committee members will interview each candidate via videoconference.
-Final selection will be based on the review process and other programmatic factors as determined by the PEDSnet Scholars Executive Committee.
+The PEDSnet Scholars Steering Committee will review all applications, and two committee members will interview each candidate via videoconference.
+Final selection will be based on the review process and other programmatic factors as determined by the PEDSnet Scholars Steering Committee.

 Timeline